 - 1. The Corporation may procure a third party contractor to provide services related to the valuation, review or inspection of the property.
 Owners are responsible for any costs associated with contacting and procuring the third party providers. - 2.
 The Corporation may reject a QC Application if the Owner does not provide the proper documentation, information on the required forms or pay for the items listed below. - 3.
 The 1 year period does not start until the Owner submits a complete QC Application with all required documents to the satisfaction of the Corporation. - 4.
 The Owner will agree to release the documents listed above to interested parties.
-Copies of such documents will be the responsibility of the owner. - 5.
-The Owner also agrees to allow the HHFDC to advertise the property and the Qualified Contract price.
+Copies of such documents will be the responsibility of the owner.

+- 5. The Owner also agrees to allow the HHFDC to advertise the property and the Qualified Contract price.
 Such advertising may include but is not limited to posting on the HHFDC website, marketing through an agent, broker or consultant and mailings to interested buyers. - 6.
-The Corporation will not bind the Owner to submit a request and will not start the oneyear period ("1YP") defined in §42(h)(6)(I) until the Corporation receives a complete QC Application. - 7.
-Owners may choose to cancel the QC Application at anytime during this process.
+The Corporation will not bind the Owner to submit a request and will not start the oneyear period ("1YP") defined in §42(h)(6)(I) until the Corporation receives a complete QC Application. - Owners may choose to cancel the QC Application at anytime during this process.
 However the owner will only be able to request a QC once during the entire additional use period of the project.
 Withdrawing the application will count as the only time an owner can request a QC Application. - 8.
 Under IRC §42(h)(6)(E)(i)(II), the Corporation's only obligation is to "present" to the Owner a bona fide contract signed by a prospective buyer to acquire the Owner's project for the QC price (the "Contract").
 When the Corporation presents the Contract to the Owner, regardless of when or if the Contract is fulfilled, the possibility of terminating the additional use period is removed and the project remains bound to the additional use restrictions, and shall not terminate, the additional use agreement. - 9.
 The buyer shall submit a form of Qualified Contract to the Owner that clearly states the intent to purchase the property for the Qualified Contract price.
 A copy of the Qualified Contract shall be forwarded to the HHFDC by the buyer or the Owner.
 The Owner and the buyer are free to negotiate different transaction terms. - 10.
-In keeping with the purpose of IRC §42, the Corporation will resolve any case of doubt or interpretation in determining the QC price, both with regard to the overall process and particular projects, in favor of the lower QC price. - 11.
-Please note that the IRS may clarify its regulations regarding the treatment of certain costs and valuations in calculating the QC price.
-The IRS regulations will be used upon publication of its rules with regard to the Qualified Contract.
+In keeping with the purpose of IRC §42, the Corporation will resolve any case of doubt or interpretation in determining the QC price, both with regard to the overall process and particular projects, in favor of the lower QC price.